ipleiria-robotics/iMultComP/README.md

 - The programmable of the PRU, along with its access to pins, events and all system-on-chip (SoC) resources, provides flexibility in implementing fast real-time responses.
 - Am335x processors have two PRU`s cores internally.
 They are programmed with a small, deterministic instruction set.
 Each PRU can operate independently or in coordination with each other and can also work in coordination with the device-level host CPU (ARM).
 The interaction between processors is determined by the nature of the firmware loaded into the PRU’s instruction memories.
+- In the folder AM335x PRU Examples, you can find more information about PRU`s and practical examples.

 ![PRU_ICSS_Block](https://user-images.githubusercontent.com/65302944/109708007-bf4f0280-7b92-11eb-83ce-fad872dfa510.PNG)